How to swap Natural Cosmetic Ingredients in your Formulation

 Step 5: Skin feel and Aroma

 These two criteria are often overlooked until the formulator tries out the new product.
-When you’re adding a different natural cosmetic ingredient to your formulation, you must consider how it feels on the skin and how it smells.
+When you’re swapping ingredients, you must consider how it feels on the skin and how it smells.
 You might for instance find that replacing prickly pear seed oil with coconut oil makes your lovely facial oil feel too greasy now.
 Or perhaps the lovely chocolate spa body scrub has a pungent smell because the hydrosol you chose clashes with the yummy cocoa aroma.
 You can avoid such issues by keeping records of your ingredients in a journal and writing down your experiences with them.

 In fact, if we can give only one advice instead of the 5 above, it would be to have a dedicated skincare formulation journal where you can write down your observations about your raw ingredients, your final formulas, your successes and failures as they all add to you becoming a fantastic formulator.